MarkLee131/PatchFinder/README.md

 # PatchFinder
-PatchFinder A Two-Phase Approach to Security Patch Tracing for Disclosed Vulnerabilities in Open Source Software
+PatchFinder: A Two-Phase Approach to Security Patch Tracing for Disclosed Vulnerabilities in Open Source Software

 ## Overview
 PatchFinder operates in two distinct phases: